patrick-mcgreal-dev/cv/src/markdown/cv.md

 - Make improvements to an online payment application
 - Add features to the desktop application

-## A few non-commercial projects I've worked on

-- [simple-ssg](https://github.com/patrick-mcgreal-dev/simple-ssg) - a module providing utility functions for generating static sites with EJS, SASS, and the Marked markdown processor.
-- [vue-phaser](https://github.com/patrick-mcgreal-dev/vue-phaser) - do you want to build a game using the Phaser engine within Vue?
-You can use this repo as the foundation for your project.

 ## Some of the technology I work with

 When it comes to technology, I pick up whatever helps me to do my work.